 The team found a customer in America who was amenable to allowing them to program on his computer.
-Six of the cofounders travelled to the United States to work on this, while Narayana remained in India in order to clear up the formalities and obtain approval to import their own computer.
+Six of the cofounders traveled to the United States to work on this, while Narayana remained in India in order to clear up the formalities and obtain approval to import their own computers.

 Communication was yet another problem.
 Narayana informed me that it took the average Indian company five to seven years to get a phone line.
 Aside from the technological backwardness, the reason for the long wait was that retired government officials were prioritized to get phone lines.